oxylabs/how-to-make-web-scraping-faster/README.md

 ## Web scraping without optimization

-We will be scraping 1000 books from books.toscrape.com.
-This website is a dummy book store that is perfect for learning.
+We'll be scraping 1000 books from books.toscrape.com.
+This website is a dummy book store that's perfect for learning.

 ## Preparation